-Cargo ship carrying 43 crew and thousands of cows is missing off Japan after typhoon
+Cargo ship carrying 43 crew and thousands of cattle is missing off Japan after typhoon

 Typhoon Maysak barreled through South Korea’s southern and eastern coasts on Thursday, flooding streams, cutting power to thousands of homes and leaving at least one person dead.

-Maysak is just the sixth Category 2 or greater storm to hit South Korea since reliable records began in 1951, but it is the fourth typhoon to hit the Korean Peninsula during this year’s western Pacific typhoon season.
+Maysak is just the sixth Category 2 or greater storm to hit South Korea since reliable records began in 1951, but it is the fourth typhoon to hit the Korean Peninsula during this year’s Western Pacific typhoon season.
 It struck just a week after Typhoon Bavi affected the country on its way to a rare landfall in North Korea.

-North Korea’s state television news aired real-time footage on Thursday of flooding in port city of Wonsan in the country’s east.
+North Korea’s state television news aired real-time footage on Thursday of flooding in the port city of Wonsan in the country’s east.
 State media has not reported any fatalities.

-In South Korea’s port city of Busan, a woman died after getting hit by shattered glass, the country’s semiofficial Yonhap news agency reported Thursday.
+In South Korea’s port city of Busan, a woman died after getting hit by shattered glass, Yonhap News Agency reported Thursday.

-Nuclear power reactors in path of the storm were automatically turned off early Thursday.
-Seoul’s Ministry of the Interior and Safety said the shutdown of four nuclear reactors near Busan was due to electricity supply issues and no radiation leak was detected.
+Nuclear power reactors in the path of the storm were automatically turned off early Thursday.
+The Ministry of the Interior and Safety in Seoul said the shutdown of four nuclear reactors near Busan was due to electricity supply issues and no radiation leak was detected.

 Forecasters expect another powerful storm, Typhoon Haishen, to threaten southwestern Japan and the Korean Peninsula in coming days.